renanmakoto/voice-recorder-app/README.md

 # voice-recorder-app
 A voice recorder I developed to practice my Electron skills.

-The app finished.
+The app is finished.
 Follow the steps below in order to use it.

 - Download the code by clicking on the green button "<> Code"